Supporting the Jordanian Educational Institutions in Offering Labour Market Oriented Vocational Training

 Title: Labour Market Oriented Vocational Education, Higher Education and Training (MOVE-HET)

-Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2017 to 2021
+Overall term: 2017 to 2023

-Vocational training and higher education increasingly meet the needs of the Jordanian labour market.
+Vocational Training and Higher Education increasingly meet the needs of the Jordanian labour market.